 That's right, this part of Staffordshire is actually more synonymous with the West Midlands.
 The locals talk in thick Black Country accents, footballs teams of choice are Wolves and West Bromwich Albion... not Stoke City, which is more than 40 miles north.
 Enough of the geography lesson, let's talk about the route!

-Departing from the village of Wombourne, I do a little loop around the village before heading out via a little road that crosses the River Stour.
+Departing from the village of Wombourne, I do a little loop around the village before heading out via a quiet road that crosses the River Stour.
 After this you're on Bratch Lane, which is usually traffic-free at the time I head out and for me is the start of feeling like you're properly out in the countryside.

 From here you pass the quaint little village of Trysull, and it's more quiet country lane before you find yourself in the equally pretty village of Seisdon.
 I take a left and then a right onto another lane that heads up towards Pattingham.
 You have to cross the A454 Bridgnorth Road halfway, but again it's rarely busy if you avoid peak commuting times.